 Goals: To gain an understanding of the basic elements and principles of drawing.
-To foster an awareness of the
+To foster an awareness of the cultural and aesthetic significance of the basic concepts that form the foundation of the visual arts.

 Content: Elements of line, value, shape, perspective, texture, and principles of design and composition.